Badmouthing Data Loss Prevention (DLP) is Fashionable

-This is a requirement of most data protection regulations in existence, such as PCI, HIPAA, CA1386, California Consumer Privacy Act of 2018, GLBA, GDPR, NY DFS Cybersecurity, PDPA and SOX.
+This is a requirement of most data protection regulations in existence, such as PCI, HIPAA, CA1386, California Consumer Privacy Act of 2018 (CCPA), GLBA, GDPR, NY DFS Cybersecurity, PDPA, and SOX.
 But protection isn’t as simple as guarding personal details stored on the network.
 Effective DLP requires a system capable of comprehensive Data Discovery.
 Achieving Data Discovery means understanding where all enterprise data is located, and to mitigate the risk of loss by various remedial actions such as:

 - Changing Folder Security Permissions

 - Moving/Coping the data to another secure folder

 In addition to these passive defense steps, DLP must also have ways of identifying threats and protecting against attacks on a network.
 Proprietary algorithms such as GTB’s artificial intelligent programs can identify even partial data matches, managers remain alert to any attempts at data exfiltration from a malicious insider or malware.
 Though inaccurate in detecting data exfiltration, User / Entity Behavior Analytics (UEBA) together with intelligent DLP may be able to identify the presence of malicious programs on a system.
 In this way, systems, such as GTB's, address the insider threat as well, ensuring that neither a company’s personnel nor its digital applications become the means for compromising data loss.

 The million-dollar question